 To make matters worse, the car accident injury isn’t the only problem you’re dealing with right now.
 The coronavirus pandemic has compounded and complicated everything.

 Concerns like the safety of in-person medical treatments and meetings with an attorney are understandable worries during a time of contagious illness.
 However, letting the coronavirus stop you from getting help for your claim could affect your future in the long run – especially if it stops you from making a physical or financial recovery.
+Contact our COVID-19 Coronavirus Lawsuit Lawyers at Console and Associates P.C. to learn more about your legal options.

 How has COVID-19 affected the car accident rate?
 The outbreak has certainly cut down on traffic, but not every area has seen a decrease in accidents or deaths.